WohlSoft/Moondust-Devkit-Help/Tools/ApplicationSettings.md

 # Application settings
 ## Overview
-Here you can configure the Editor application.
+Here you can change settings of the Editor application.

 ## Main
-* **Autoplay music** - Automatically start music playing on file opening.
+* **Autoplay music** - Always start music playing when opening any file.
 * **Animation** - Enable item animations playing.
-* **Animation items limit** - Automatically disable any animations playing when level or world map gets too many elements.
+* **Animation items limit** - How many elements on the scene allowed to have animations work.
-This feature should help you to avoid Editor lag on slower computers.
+This feature should help you to avoid the lag of the Editor on slower computers.
-* **Collision detection** - This feature enables a checking of collisions on items move.
+* **Collision detection** - If checked, the overlapping of objects allowed when move existing elements.
-* **Document view** - The definition of opened document layout: as sub-windows or as tabs.
+* **Window layout** - The type of the workspace layout: as sub-windows (like the classic SMBX editor) or as tabs like in the browser.
-* **Associate file extensions** - This feature allows direct file opening from your file manager.
+* **Associate file extensions** - Register supported file types and assign them with the Editor: you can open those files in the Editor directly from a file manager.

 <ImageZoom
   alt="AppSettingsMain"